OpenStackOnRaPi/ostackinstall/README.md

       dhcp6: false

     # veth0-veth0br pair
+    # note thet the veth pair device has to be defined in networkd file, not here
     veth0:                  # network_interface for kolla-ansible
       addresses:
         - 192.168.1.6x/24   # ADJUST THIS ADDRESS FOR EACH YOUR RPI !!!!!!!!